 "Lung cancer tends to grow quietly and doesn't cause symptoms until a vital structure like a major airway or blood vessel is disturbed by the growth," said Don Dumont, MD, pulmonologist at Franciscan Physician Network in Munster, Indiana.
 "As a result, we often don't find the disease until it's at a late stage."

 Until recently, there were no good screening tests for lung cancer, but lung screenings can now detect cancer at early stages.
-In fact, getting a tumor detected via an annual CT lung scan raises the odds of five-year survival from stage 1 to 4 lung cancer by 63%, according to the American Lung Association.
+In fact, getting a tumor detected via an annual CT lung scan raises the odds of five-year survival from stage 1 to 4 lung cancer by 63 percent, according to the American Lung Association.

 Who Should Have A Lung Cancer Screening?